okeshawarz/prospectus/keshawarz_prospectus.md

 archaeology-- layers of bones and sinew upon which successive generations of spatial structures were built.

-@soja2003 uses the term *synekism* to refer to the "stimulus of urban agglomeration:
+@soja2003 uses the term *synekism* to refer to the "stimulus of urban agglomeration:"

 >[synekism is] seen as a continuous and highly politicized process of urban
 >growth and development, a dynamic process that provides a constantly evolving